louisPoulain/OptiForML2022/README.md

 - `fig`:
   - `Cifar_training_metric.png`: figure with training metric on cifar dataset according to each optimizer
+  - `time_epoch_MNIST.png`: figure with time by epoch on MNIST according to each optimizer
   - `MNIST_training_metric.png`: figure with training metric on MNIST dataset according to each optimizer
+  - `time_epoch_cifar.png`: figure with time by epoch on cifar according to each optimizer
 - `optimizer`: contains different optimizer for training
   - `AdaHessian.py`: adahessian second order optimizer implementation
   - `Atmo.py` : atmo meta optimizer implementation